-- The value of each share subject to an option to purchase common stock that would be accelerated or continue to vest in the circumstances described below under Employment Contracts and Change of Control Arrangements equals \$288.78 per share (the closing price on the last trading day of 2022), minus the exercise price per share. - The value of each share of restricted stock unit that would be accelerated or continue to vest, in each case in the circumstances described below, equals \$288.78 per share (the closing price on the last trading day of 2022).
-The value of any PSUs that have not been certified as to the level of performance by the MDCC as of December 31, 2022 are reported above assuming target performance (100%). - Appropriate provision for the continuation of all then-outstanding options would be made in connection with a change of control. - Our board of directors would elect not to pay a pro rata portion of an executive's target bonus for the year of termination in cases where the executive's employment is terminated voluntarily by the executive (for any reason, including retirement) or for cause, under our policy that cash bonuses are payable only to employees who are otherwise eligible and who remain employed by us on the date of bonus payment, typically in February of the next year. - Our board of directors would have assigned the same 2022 individual and company performance ratings on December 31, 2022 as they assigned in the first quarter of 2023. - PSUs granted to Dr. Leiden while in his role as CEO, as well as his current role as Executive Chairman, are not subject to service-based vesting conditions and will remain eligible to vest following certification of the corresponding performance criteria. - No NEO who has met the age and service requirements for retirement has provided the required notice for a termination of employment to qualify as a retirement as of December 31, 2022.
+The value of each share of restricted stock unit that would be accelerated or continue to vest, in each case in the circumstances described below, equals \$406.89 per share (the closing price on the last trading day of 2023).
+The value of any PSUs that have not been certified as to the level of performance by the MDCC as of December 31, 2023 are reported above assuming target performance (100%).

+- Our board of directors would elect not to pay a pro rata portion of an executive's target bonus for the year of termination in cases where the executive's employment is terminated voluntarily by the executive (for any reason, including retirement) or for cause, under our policy that cash bonuses are payable only to employees who are otherwise eligible and who remain employed by us on the date of bonus payment, typically in February of the next year. - Our board of directors would have assigned the same 2023 individual and company performance ratings on December 31, 2023 as they assigned in the first quarter of 2024. - PSUs granted to Dr. Leiden in his current role as Executive Chairman are not subject to service-based vesting conditions and will remain eligible to vest following certification of the corresponding performance criteria. - No NEO who has met the age and service requirements for retirement has provided the required notice for a termination of employment to qualify as a retirement as of December 31, 2023.